thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

    $$

 2. Maximum Likelihood Estimation (MLE):
-   Fitting the distribution using MLE ensures that the chosen parameters maximize the likelihood of the observed data, i.e. the model is most likely to generate the data we observed.
+   Fitting the distribution using MLE ensures that the chosen parameters ($$\mu$$ and $$\sigma$$) maximize the likelihood of the observed data, i.e. the model is most likely to generate the data we observed.
 This simple fitting procedure sets the foundation for understanding more complex generative models.
 The loss function for fitting the distribution is:

    $$
    \mathcal{L} = -\sum_{i=1}^{n} \log p(x_i; \mu, \sigma^2)